 Sergio Racanati (b. in Bari, Italy, 1982) lives and works between the north and south of Italy and in several Artistic Residency all over the globe.
 He graduated at the European School of Design (Milan).

-In this very context of network building, on the 17th of June the artist participated in the implementation of the performance of Alfredo Jaar, promoted by FatStudio (Alessandro Brighetti / Giulio Cassanelli), in the municipality of Corleone.
-The project is held in a building confiscated from the mafia, repurposed and returned to the community, through the RAID program, which aims to contribute to the demolition of dark mythology around Corleone, trough widespread artistic contribution.
+Precisely in this context of network building, on June 17 the artist participated in the creation of Alfredo Jaar’s performance, promoted by FatStudio (Alessandro Brighetti / Giulio Cassanelli), in the town of Corleone.
+The project takes place in a building seized from the Mafia, readapted and brought back to the community, through the RAID program, aimed at contributing to the demolition of the dark mythology around Corleone, through a distributed artistic contribution.

-The vast number of people and institutions collaborating on the project is made possible thanks to a shared vision between public and private realities, who have chosen to support the post-ideology path of the artist without setting any creative and temporal boundaries.
-It is also a sign of the fruitful cooperation between organizations whose goal is to promote and spread the newest forms of artistic experimentation.
-That’s why we chose to support the creation of a new project by the artist Sergio Racanati, whose research covers public topics like the political behaviors of the communities and the relationships between individual memory and collective memory.
-To address these themes, his artistic language tools are several: performances, situations, installations, videos and films.
-The methodology and operational strategy of these tools is a part of the debate of so-called ‘conversational institutions’ aimed at re-thinking how the institutional and artistic sphere interact to provide access to and spread the culture, where the dialectic practice of citizens becomes the protagonist of the process of shaping institutions and art itself.
+The large number of people and institutions cooperating in the project is made possible through a shared vision between public and private organizations, which have chosen to support the artist’s post-ideological journey with no creative or temporal limitations.
+It is also a sign of the profitable collaboration between organizations aiming to promote and disseminate the newest forms of artistic experimentation.
+For this reason, our choice was to support the creation of a new project by the artist Sergio Racanati, the research of which concerns public issues like community political behaviors and the relationship between individual and collective memory.
+To deal with these themes, there are many tools of his artistic language: performances, installations, videos and films.
+The operational methodology and strategy of these tools is part of the debate on so-called ” Conversational Institutions,” intended to rethink the way in which the institutions and the artistic sphere interact to providing access to and disseminating culture, in which the citizens’ dialectical practice becomes a key player in the process of institutional shaping and art itself.

 S.R.
-The main idea is that the interruption of the daily routine, the variation of the perception and use of time, the shared moments between the artist and professionals in a specific place and the meeting with a new culture, function as catalysts for processes of acquisition, exchange and circulation of knowledge.
-In the many art residences I have been, I’ve always activated a knowledge ‘unframed’, informal and not certified, but still valid and valuable for the acquisition of new ways of doing and thinking – both mine and those who come had direct contact with it during the residential periods (local artists, collaborators and other professionals, specialized public non-specialized that meets or is involved in promoted by the artist activities).
+The main idea is that the interruption of the daily routine, the variation of the perception and use of time, the moments of sharing between the artist and the professionals in a specific place and the encounter with a new culture, act as catalysts for processes of acquisition, exchange and circulation of knowledge.
+In the numerous artistic residences in which I have been, I have always activated a knowledge “not framed”, informal and not certified, but still valid and valuable for the acquisition of new ways of doing and thinking – both mine and those who came into direct contact during the periods of residence (local artists, collaborators and other professionals, specialized non-specialized public that meets or is involved in the activities promoted by the artist).